 - It is illegal to bring, dispose of, or possess any firewood containing nails, screws or other metal hardware within the open area.

-- The El Mirage OHV Area is a NO SHOOTING AREA.
-This includes BB guns, paint guns, and bow & arrows.
+- Shooting is prohibited in the El Mirage OHV Area, including BB guns, paint guns, and bow & arrows.

 - It is illegal to possess and/or discharge fireworks.

-- Persons on an ATV under 14 years of age must be supervised by a parent or guardian.
+- Persons on an ATV under 14 years of age must be supervised by a parent/guardian.

-- All persons, regardless of age, who operate an ATV on Public Lands must wear an approved safety helmet; Carrying passengers is prohibited on ATVs.
+- All persons, regardless of age, who operate an ATV on public land must wear an approved safety helmet.
+Carrying passengers is prohibited on ATVs.